A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Identifiability

 \subsection{Tensor coefficients $\bgamma$}

 Regarding tensor coefficients, when $\balpha_i$ goes towards zero, the multiscale regression coefficients $\tilde{\bbeta} = \bgamma \times_n \bB$ is identifiable, where $\times_n$ denotes n-mode product \citep{kolda2009tensor} and $\bB$ is of dimension $S \times L$ and contains $L$ B-spline basis functions evaluated at knots.
-Since $\bB$ is given, $\bgamma$ is identifiable, but the individual tensor margins, as discussed in Section \ref{s:btr}, are not identifiable.
-As stated in \cite{guhaniyogi2017bayesian}, identifiability of tensor margins (columns in $T_{1}, T_{2}, T_{3}$, see (\ref{e:tensor_co})) comes with three restrictions: (1) scale indeterminacy, (2) permutation indeterminacy, and (3) orthogonal transformation indeterminacy.
+Since $\bB$ is given, $\bgamma$ is identifiable, but the individual tensor margins, as discussed in Section \ref{s:btr} of the main document, are not identifiable.
+As stated in \cite{guhaniyogi2017bayesian}, identifiability of tensor margins (columns in $T_{1}, T_{2}, T_{3}$, see equation (\ref{e:tensor_co}) in the main text) comes with three restrictions: (1) scale indeterminacy, (2) permutation indeterminacy, and (3) orthogonal transformation indeterminacy.
 They found that the non-identifiability of tensor margins does not affect convergence of the tensor coefficients in their simulation studies, and thus imposing identifiability restrictions on tensor margins is unnecessary.